Did you know that 46% of all small businesses fail because of bookkeeping errors?

 And they’ll prevent the bookkeeping errors and cash flow problems that could close your doors.

-The guest author for this post is Levi Morehouse.
-We’re big fans of Levi here at Orderly.
-Levi is the CEO & Founder at Ceterus, a restaurant accounting firm.
-Ceterus combines the expertise of professional accountants with cutting-edge technology… so you can ditch the hassle of managing your books.
-If you’re looking for accounting help, we highly recommend Ceterus.
+We’re big fans of RASI here at Orderly.
+RASI is the leading virtual end-to-end outsourced restaurant accounting firm in the hospitality market.
+RASI combines the expertise of professional accountants with cutting-edge technology… so you can ditch the hassle of managing your books.
+If you’re looking for restaurant accounting help, we highly recommend Restaurant Accounting Services, Inc.